This is a follow up from my last post featuring three books I’ve started.

 What I’m Reading:

-1) TED Talks: The Official TED Guide to Public Speaking – I thought this book looked interesting because (a) I am obsessed with Ted Talks lately and (2) I noticed that my ability to articulate my thoughts into spoken words isn’t as great as into written words (as I noticed during filming my IG course).
+1) TED Talks: The Official TED Guide to Public Speaking – I thought this book looked interesting because (a) I am obsessed with Ted Talks and (b) I noticed that my ability to articulate my thoughts into spoken words isn’t as great as into written words (mostly noticed during filming my IG course).
 In addition, as I learn more and more how important communication is, I hope to better my communication and inspire other with my words.

 3) How to Be Bored (The School of Life) – OK not going to lie, I picked up this book for a picture.
 I thought the front of this book was so ‘instagrammable’ (still feel this way).
 But then when I started reading it, I realized this book is perfect for me.
 It discusses how people are always so busy and that we are always trying to fill all of our time with things to do; that we even sort of brag about how busy we are (guilty).
 The author talks about being comfortable doing nothing at times and how this leads to more creative thinking (sound familiar? – I’ve discussed this HERE and HERE).
 It’s a super short and easy read, the perfect book to read (AND FINISH) on the plane!